umartokyo/dp-reports/Extended Essay/extended_essay_black_draft.md

 ## Methodology
 In carrying this investigation, we will replicate the methodology of the original AlphaZero paper by hosting 100 game match between two engines.
 (8) However, while the original paper has only reviewed the final score, here the games will be additionally analysed qualitatively.

 A custom python script was written for flexibility and automation.
 A single python file communicates between two engines using Portable Game Notation (PGN) protocol.
 It outputs logs after every game and scores all the data in the sqlite database for future analysis.
-The code is provided in Appendix (a) with further instructions for replication.
+The code is provided in Appendix (a) with further instructions for replication in Appendix (b).

 The recent versions of Stockfish heavily relies on Efficiency Updatable Neural Network (NNUE), which adapts and implements deep neural networks, stripping it from its search-based purity.
 (25) For this reason, the older variant will be used, specifically Stockfish 11, as it was the last version that hasn't relied on NNUE.
 (26)